JuliaCollections/IterTools.jl/docs/src/index.md

 ## subsets(xs, [k])

-Iterate over every subset of a collection `xs`, or iterate over every subset of size `k` from a collection `xs`.
+Iterate over every subset of an indexable collection `xs`, or iterate over every subset of size `k` from an indexable collection `xs`.

 ```@docs
 subsets